anam-aj/edx/CS50p/pset9FinalProject/README.md

     Saves the user generated 'ToDoList' for persistant usage.

 #### wrap_text:
-    Helps other function in formatting text.
-Colorize text and put it in a 'box' for better
+    Helps other function by formatting text.
+Colorize text and put it in a 'box' for better visibility readability.

 ### Acknowledgment: